andrewhumble/cheaper-dubbing/README.md

 ElevenLabs continues to pioneer the world of text-to-speech, but it comes at a cost.
 For dubbing, this price quickly becomes a barrier for many use cases at a cost of 3000 credits/minute.
 For ElevenLab's "Starter" plan, this means users have only 10 minutes of dubbing capability.

-CheaperDubbing aims to resolve this issue by performing transcription, translation, and alignment manually, followed by the usage of ElevenLabs' text-to-speech API (which is much cheaper than their dubbing feature) to create the final audio.
+This project aims to resolve this issue by performing transcription, translation, and alignment manually, followed by the usage of ElevenLabs' text-to-speech API (which is much cheaper than their dubbing feature) to create the final audio.
 With this approach, dubbing generations are achieved at a cost of 761 credits/minute, translating to **75% cheaper** credit consumption and **3.94x capacity** for "Starter" dubbing usage.

 ## Requirements
 - Required Python packages: